 - Compatibility with Ariane, Proton and Falcon launcher families

 An important goal of the Neosat programme is to build a European supply chain which optimises costs and guarantees on-time delivery of satellites.
 It will be necessary to achieve high industrial and technical performance from suppliers in order for this to succeed.
-Some items, such as Xenon tanks and Electric Propulsion thrusters, are being developed in common for both Spacebus Neo and Eurostar Neo to benefit from economies of scales.
+Some items, such as Xenon tanks and Electric Propulsion thrusters, are being developed for both Spacebus Neo and Eurostar Neo to benefit from economies of scale.

-In addition to optimising the supply chain, another challenge is for each prime to design a modular product line, incorporating the right mix of new and proven technologies, capable of embarking a wide range of payloads, including the latest technologies in that field, and compatible with the changing launcher landscape.
+In addition to optimising the supply chain, another challenge is for each prime to design a modular product line, incorporating the right mix of new and proven technologies, capable of embarking a wide range of payloads, including the latest technologies in that particular field, and compatible with the changing launcher landscape.

 Both Eurostar Neo and Spacebus Neo passed the Preliminary Design Review in early 2015.
 Phase B was completed in 2015.
 Separate Phase C/D contracts were signed with both primes at the end of 2015, each of which leads its own European consortium.